 UN President of the General Assembly Office in cooperation with UNESCO and UNCTAD

-City of Bergen, Norway
+City of Bergen, Norway in collaboration with UNCTAD

 Insta live with Young People: Celebrating the year of Creative Economy and What it means to young people

 Permanent Mission of Indonesia to the UN, WTO and other international organizations and UNCTAD

 OSAA, African Union, UNESCO, UNCTAD

 Délégation Générale Wallonie-Bruxelles à Genève in partnership with UNCTAD and UNESCO